microsoft/fast/sites/website/src/docs/design-systems/using-the-design-system.md

 ```

 #### CSSCustomPropertyBehavior
 The above API is especially useful when defining a [component stylesheet](docs/fast-element/leveraging-css); individual stylesheets can declare dependencies on CSS custom properties that are functions of the element instance's Design System through with the [CSSCustomPropertyBehavior](/docs/api/fast-foundation.csscustompropertybehavior).
-This is how the [FAST Frame Color Recipes](/docs/design-systems/fast-frame#color-recipes) work are constructed.
+This is how the [FAST Frame Color Recipes](/docs/design-systems/fast-frame#color-recipes) are constructed.

 **Example: creating a recipe dependency**
 ```ts